neo-ngd/seraph-id-chrome-extension/README.md

 ```
 npm start
 ```

 ## Import it in Chrome

 Go to chrome://extensions/ on Chrome.
 Press "Load unpacked" and load the build folder.
+(Note: You need to enable developers mode first)

+# Project Overview

+## Architecture

+The background script contains the redux store (based on webext-redux), that provides the single source of truth for the whole application.
+The content script injects an object in the current web page (SeraphID) and a React page (a Dialog to alter the state dispatching actions to the background script), the page that wants to communicate with the extention needs to access to the SeraphID object.
+The pop up page is always in sync with the storage and updates the UI if the storage is updated.

+## Hot Reload

+Hot reloading is configured, you dont need to re-load the chrome extention.
+For some files doesnt work tho, ex. manifest.json

+## Redux dev tools

+Since was not possible to use Redux dev tool in the background script a remote instance is configured to run in localhost:8000